DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "I know you dislike being near other humans.
 Until now we've been with Resistance people and then Saki with Ashlan."

-"...If Kay is going to praise me, I can endure it, you know?"
+"...If Kai is going to praise me, I can endure it, you know?"

 _TL Note:_ Rinne is such good girl...
 She needs some pats.